 Tip #3: Coordinate when you get the credit card and when you buy the ring

 You won’t be able to—boom!—buy the ring the day you apply for the card.
-It’s going to take a week in may cases to get the physical card in the mail.
+It’s going to take at least week in many cases to get the physical card in the mail (and get approved).
 Before you fill out an application: Carefully read all terms.
 Some cards with introductory 0% APR only allow you to apply that financing option on purchases made within a certain amount of time from the account opening—like within 14 months.
 So you must have a plan before you both apply for the card and buy the ring.
 Wait too long and you’ll lose the 0% APR that was the only reason you wanted the card anyway (and it could skyrocket to as high as 27%, thereby adding heaps of unwanted debt).

 Tip #4: Use a credit card with purchase protection